New side bar web browser for more weather info or your web page of interest.

 tools presented here will show you how to choose a location and set up rainfall

-collection for a precise geographical area... or you can just click a location
+collection for a precise geographical area... or you can just click on a location

 on the fly willy nilly.